 XII.
-PUBLIC SERVICES AND RECREATION Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered Subsequent/ Addendum: governmental facilities, the construction of which could cause Supplemental EIR: None of the Conditions in significant environmental impacts, in order to maintain acceptable New Significant Effects State CEQA Guidelines service ratios, response times, or other performance objectives or Substantially More Section 15162 Would for any of the public services: Severe Effects Occur Fire protection? П \boxtimes \boxtimes b) Police protection?
-Schools? \boxtimes \boxtimes d) Parks? e) Other public facilities? П \boxtimes Would the project: a.
-Increase the use of existing neighborhood and regional parks \boxtimes or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b.
-Include recreational facilities or require the construction or expansion of recreational facilities, which might have an \boxtimes adverse physical effect on the environment?
+PUBLIC SERVICES AND RECREATION

+ass gov gov sigi ser uld the project result in substantial adverse physical impacts sociated with the provision of new or physically altered vernmental facilities, need for new or physically altered vernmental facilities, the construction of which could cause nificant environmental impacts, in order to maintain acceptable vice ratios, response times, or other performance objectives any of the public services: Subsequent/ Supplemental EIR: New Significant Effects or Substantially More Severe Effects Addendum: None of the Conditions in State CEQA Guidelines Section 15162 Would Occur

+a) Fire protection? $\boxtimes$

+b) Police protection? $\boxtimes$

+c) Schools? $\boxtimes$

+d) Parks? $\boxtimes$

+e) Other public facilities? $\boxtimes$

+Wo uld the project:

+a.
+Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?

+b.
+Include recreational facilities or require the construction or expansion of recreational facilities, which might have an adverse physical effect on the environment?